flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch05a-Spring-Boot.md

 -   An in-memory datasource is created automatically (because the H2 driver is on the classpath) and passed to the Flowable process engine configuration

--   A Flowable ProcessEngine, CmmnEngine, DmnEngine, FormEngine, ContentEngine and IdmEngine beans have been created and exposed
+-   A Flowable ProcessEngine, CmmnEngine, DmnEngine and IdmEngine beans have been created and exposed

 -   All the Flowable services are exposed as Spring beans